hacf-fr/meteofrance-api/CONTRIBUTING.md

 -   Create and send your PR when ready.
 -   Wait for feedbacks from the reviewers, answer their questions or updates.
 -   You contribution is merged in the project.
 Thank you.

+### Guidelines

+To make maintenance and review easier, we recommand you to use some tools ensuring good code and format quality.
+With the librairies installed by `pip install -e .[testing]` command, you can use the following commands:

+-   `pytest --cov` to check code coevrage of the test suite.
+-   `flake8` to check Python code best practices.
+-   `pydocstyle` to check docstrings bespractices.

+You can use those commands or setup your development environnement to use those tools or silmilar ones.

 ### Feature suggestion